Jaylen Smith (tight end)

-Jaylen Smith (born August 1, 1997) is an American football wide receiver for the Orlando Guardians of the XFL.
+Jaylen Smith (born August 1, 1997) is an American football tight end.
 He played college football at Louisville.

 Professional career

 Baltimore Ravens

-Smith was not selected in the 2019 NFL Draft and was picked up as an undrafted free agent by the Baltimore Ravens.
+Smith was not selected in the 2019 NFL draft and was picked up as an undrafted free agent by the Baltimore Ravens.
 He was waived during final roster cuts on August 30, 2019.

 Seattle Seahawks

 On December 31, 2019, Smith was signed to the Seattle Seahawks practice squad.
 His practice squad contract with the team expired on January 20, 2020.

-In October 2019, Smith was selected by the DC Defenders in the open phase of the 2020 XFL Draft.
+In October 2019, Smith was selected by the DC Defenders in the open phase of the 2020 XFL draft.

 Toronto Argonauts

 Smith signed with the Toronto Argonauts of the CFL on June 18, 2021.
 On July 27, 2021, Smith was cut by the Argonauts.

 New England Patriots

 On January 10, 2022, Smith was signed to the New England Patriots practice squad.

 St. Louis BattleHawks

 On November 17, 2022, Smith was drafted by the St. Louis BattleHawks of the XFL.
 He was placed on the Reserve List after signing with the Seahawks Practice Squad, but was activated off the list shortly after being released.